Midaz SDK for Go

 For transient failures, the SDK supports built-in retry mechanisms that handle network errors, rate limits, and server errors with configurable retry policies.
 These can be set programmatically or via environment variables.

-For more information about the Errors, check out the Error Handling in the Midaz Go SDK page.
+Want to dive deeper?
+Check out the Error Handling in the Midaz Go SDK page for more information.

 Retry mechanism